 The Immaculate Conception of Maria church is not as impressive as the one in Santa Ana or San Salvador; nonetheless, this unique sanctuary has plenty to offer its visitors.

-6- The San Miguel Cathedral.
+6- The San Miguel Cathedral

-The Cathedral of Our Lady of Peace; commonly known as La Catedral de San Miguel, is located in the city of San Miguel.
+The Cathedral of Our Lady of Peace, commonly known as La Catedral de San Miguel, is located in the city of San Miguel.

 This church, until 1862, was known as the San Miguel Archangel church; at this point, it was demolished to make room for the new Virgin Our Lady of Peace Church.

-Historians indicated that General Gerardo Barrios, an influential figure in El Salvadora; was who laid the first stone to create this temple in 1862.
+Historians noted that General Gerardo Barrios, an influential figure in El Salvador, laid the first stone to create this temple in 1862.
 The rocks used to build this church came from the slopes of the Chaparrastique volcano.

-7- Church of the Holy Cross of Rome, Panchimalco.
+7- Church of the Holy Cross of Rome, Panchimalco

-8- El Calvario Church in San Salvador.
+8- El Calvario Church in San Salvador

 The original church was built to host festivities during Lent and the Holy Week.
 In 1854, an earthquake destroyed the first El Calvario church.
 Then, in 1908, a fire consumed the second El Calvario church.

 Lastly, in 1925, engineer Augusto Baratta completed the construction of the third El Calvario church.
 The church, completed in 1925, is among many other significant buildings at the heart of San Salvador.

-9- Basilica of the Sacred Heart of Jesus, San Salvador.
+9- Basilica of the Sacred Heart of Jesus, San Salvador

 10- Basilica of Our Lady of Guadalupe, Antiguo Cuscatlan.

-This basilica, known as La Ceiba de Guadalupe is one of the most popular religious places in El Salvador.
+This basilica, known as La Ceiba de Guadalupe, is one of the most popular religious places in El Salvador.
 It is a favorite location for weddings, baptisms, and other religious activities.